tsufurukawa/personal_blog/source/_posts/2014-08-04-feature-spec-with-capybara.markdown

 ```

 ####Summary
 As we saw from this example, Capybara has an extremely intuitive set of APIs that makes integration testing simple and even enjoyable (at times).
-Having automated tests helps guard against _regression_, a common problem in software development where an application stops functioning as intended after an addition of a new feature.
+Having automated tests helps guard against _regression_, a common problem in software development where an application stops functioning as intended after addition of a new feature.
 Automated testing can become quite tedious, especially during early stages of application development; however, without it, it is simply impossible to tell whether or not the entire system is bug-free after a new feature is introduced.